 When I was there, trying to decide what to eat, the girl working behind the counter told me that Katz’s for instance is FAMOUS for the kosher Aussie meat pies — which is sort of a laughable statement if you understand it, in large part because it’s one of the VERY few places in the whole country that has Aussie meat pies made with Kosher meat, in a kosher kitchen… and hence if you keep kosher and want to try an Aussie meat pie… this is most likely where you’ve gotta eat it.
 (They even serve sausage rolls… which I have a feeling are more ‘pigs in a blanket’, i.e., all beef hotdogs in pastry… than sausage rolls, because there’s no such thing as kosher pork.)

-because of the dietary restriction of mixing meat with milk Kosher restaurants tend to serve one or the other but rarely both… Falafel falls into the parve category, being never meat more milk.
+because of the dietary restriction of mixing meat with milk Kosher restaurants tend to serve one or the other but rarely both… Falafel falls into the parve category, being made from neither meat nor milk/dairy products.
 The mom in the above picture is clearly just back from taking her kids to the beach.
 From what was happening, it was clear the kids had been given ice cream while there (milk) and she wanted to get them a mid-afternoon snack but it couldn’t be meat because not enough hours had passed since they’d eaten the milk meal (seriously… there are rules to ensure that the meat and milk don’t even combine in your belly.)

 IF an Israeli restaurant is Kosher (which is NOT a given) then it will have falafel and meat, or falafel and cheese, but not both….
-Sabbaba has both and as such while it’s Jewish/Israeli it is NOT someplace the Jews who keep Kosher would eat at…. if you ever go to Israel you’ll quickly notice that NOT all the food served there is Kosher… if it is there’s be a big sign over the door advertising the fact in no uncertain terms.
+The restaurant called Sabbaba does have both (milk and meat dishes) and as such while it’s Jewish/Israeli it is NOT someplace the Jews who keep Kosher would eat at (I on the other hand will happily eat there) …. if you ever go to Israel you’ll quickly notice that NOT all the food served there is Kosher… if it is there’s be a HUGE OBVIOUS, you can’t miss it, sign over the door advertising the fact in no uncertain terms.
+In places like Bondi the kosher status tends to be far more subtle but Jews who care know what to look for.

 While at Katz’s I tried their Matzah ball soup.
 It was ok… my father made better.
-The “trick” to REALLY good chicken soup is you boil the WHOLE chicken, feet, beak and all, which this place did not do.
+The “trick” to REALLY good chicken soup is you boil the WHOLE chicken, feet, beak and all, which this place did not do — the taste and texture difference was obvious.
 If you don’t add those ingredients, the soup tends to have a sort of weak flavor and consistency.
-The feet are what provides pectin, and also a sort of super saturated chicken flavor.
-Today… when most grocery stores don’t even have the feet to sell you… folks rely on bullion cubes to provide them with that flavor — because they’ve forgotten what it was about grandma’s soup that made it just, better.
+The feet are what provides pectin (the basic ingredient of jello back when it was made from from bones and such, rather than today’s chemicals), and those things are also what gives a sort of super saturated chicken flavor.
+Today… when most grocery stores don’t even have the feet to sell you… folks rely on bullion cubes to provide them with that flavor — because they’ve forgotten what it was about grandma’s soup that made it just… well better.

 Finally, Not only did I find Krinsky’s, the largest kosher grocery store in Sydney (it’s the size of a small Kosher market in Chicago), during my 2nd visit, but up in the mall next to Bondi Junction, there are three different supermarkets, and in one of them I found an absolutely MASSIVE (for a non-kosher market) kosher section